Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

 That’s one of the main reasons why I say Grammarly is worth the cost.
 It’s like a virtual English tutor.

 A strong vocabulary is the backbone of a good writer.
-The ability to vary up your wording helps keep your readers engaged as you take them through whatever piece of content you’ve created.
+The ability to vary up your writing helps keep your readers engaged as you take them through whatever piece of content you’ve created.

 Reading the same words over and over again will make your readers tune out.
 If their brains go to sleep the point that you were trying to make with your content will fall off.